telekom-mms/ansible-collection-icinga-director/docs/icinga_scheduled_downtime.rst

   validate_certs (optional, bool, True)
     If :literal:`no`\ , SSL certificates will not be validated.

-    This should only be used on personally controlled sites using self-signed certificates.
+    This should only be used on personally controlled sites using self\-signed certificates.

   url_username (optional, str, None)